3 Key Domains and 6 Segments to Noodle On For Success

 The MPM model diagram contains a lot of information – far too much for one post.

-For now, we’ll go through each of the five parts, identify the segments in the diagram that are applicable and give a quick description to help you understand why each item is included.
+For now, we’ll go through each of the three domains, identify the project pieces in the diagram that are applicable and give a quick description to help you understand why each is included.

 We’ll also address the insights and value each of these parts can give you before you invest the time, money, and resources in the wonderful idea you have dreamed up, called a project.